CHAPTER B:

 Comprehensive response framework

 As recognized in the GCR, population movements are not necessarily homogeneous and may be of a composite character.
-Some may be large movements involving refugees and others on the move; other situations may involve refugees and IDPs; and, in certain situations, external forced displacement may result from sudden-onset natural disasters and environmental degradation.
+Some may be large movements involving refugees and others on the move; other situations may involve refugees and IDPs.
+In certain situations, external forced displacement may result from sudden-onset natural disasters and environmental degradation.

 In mixed situations involving refugees and IDPs, as defined by the UNHCR-OCHA Joint Note, the HCT is responsible for developing a common strategic response plan to address issues around internal displacement, ensuring alignment and complementarity with response plans coordinated by UNHCR.

-> See section B.9 (Developing Durable Solutions for Refugees and Internally Displaced Persons) for details on developing durable solutions for refugees and IDPs.
+> See section B.8 (Developing Durable Solutions for Refugees and Internally Displaced Persons) for details on developing durable solutions for refugees and IDPs.

 Resources